FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 	</script>
 </div>

+We have this issue of sigma too small?
+We get box blur like artifacts.
+Sigma too big?
+We waste blur strength, have to go with bigger kernels and sacrifice performance.
+This is an artistic trade-off, that every piece of software has to make.
+There are different ways of choosing these kernels.

+Where is the optimum?
+Eg. we can choose a kernel level, where the last rows are almost zero, thus "if we increased the kernel size in absolute Sigma mode, it would make no more *visual* difference".
+There are other ways of creating kernels, with other properties.
+One way is to deviate from the gaussian blur and follow Pascal's triangle to get predefined kernel sizes and values.
+These are called [Binomial Filters](https://bartwronski.com/2021/10/31/practical-gaussian-filter-binomial-filter-and-small-sigma-gaussians/).
+These lock us into specific "kernel presets", but have properties which are useful for image resampling.
+We won't expand on these further, just know that we can choose kernels by different mathematical criteria.

 ## Setup

 From here on out, everything you see will be done by your device's GPU.
 You will see how many variables can be tuned and we will need to build quite a bunch of intuition.